HeyGen Privacy Policy

 HeyGen is an independent platform for creating synthetic media, allowing users to create their text to video.
 We understand that your privacy is important and that you care about how your information is used and shared online.
 We respect and value the privacy of everyone who visits our websites and uses our platform, and only collect and use information in ways that are consistent with your rights and obligations under applicable laws.

+This policy details the types of personal data we collect, the purposes for which they are collected, and how they are used.
 Please read this Privacy Policy carefully and ensure that you understand it.
-By using any of our Services, you agree to this Privacy Policy and our collection, use and disclosure of your information as described in this Privacy Policy.
+By using any of our Services, you agree to this Privacy Policy and our collection, use, and disclosure of your information as described in this Privacy Policy.
 If you disagree with this Privacy Policy, you must stop using our Services immediately.

 2. Scope – What Does This Policy Cover?